git-town/git-town/website/src/commands/compress.md

 commit 1
 ```

+### --dry-run

+The `--dry-run` flag allows to test-drive this command.
+It prints the Git
+commands that would be run but doesn't execute them.

 ### --message / -m

 By default the now compressed commit uses the commit message of the first commit